-We endeavor to maintain good governance standards in our executive compensation program, as reflected by the following policies and practices that were in effect in 2011:
+We endeavor to maintain good governance standards in our executive compensation program, as reflected by the following policies and practices that were in effect in 2014:

-- •CEO Compensation.
-In part due to his request, since 2002 through the end of fiscal 2011, Dr. Kibarian has not received an increase to his \$250,000 base salary.
-Also in response to his request, as well as a desire to conserve equity for other purposes, including to grant equity to other employees, Dr. Kibarian, has not received an annual discretionary cash bonus since 2002 and has not received an equity award since 2003.
-As a significant stockholder, Dr. Kibarian's interests are already strongly aligned with the interests of our other stockholders. - Independence.
+CEO Compensation.
+In part due to his request, which is based on a desire to conserve cash for other purposes, including funding the business and compensating other employees, Dr. Kibarian did not receive an increase to his base salary or an annual cash bonus for many years.
+The amount of his salary increases since 2012 and cash bonus awards since 2013 were modest.
+Also in response to his request, which is based on a desire to conserve equity for other purposes, including granting awards to other employees, Dr. Kibarian has not received an equity award since 2003.
+As a significant stockholder, Dr. Kibarian's interests are already strongly aligned with the interests of our other stockholders.

+Independence.
 The Compensation Committee of our Board of Directors develops, reviews and approves each element of executive compensation.
 The Compensation Committee is comprised solely of independent directors.
-Additionally, pursuant to its Charter, the Compensation Committee has the authority to engage a compensation consultant and other advisers as it deems appropriate or necessary to support it in fulfilling its responsibilities. - No Perquisites.
+Additionally, pursuant to its Charter, the Compensation Committee has the authority to engage a compensation consultant and other advisers as it deems appropriate or necessary to support it in fulfilling its responsibilities.

+No Perquisites.
 We do not provide perquisites or other personal benefits to our executives officers.